Mucoadhesion: Tablets

 Tablets are small, solid dosages suitable for the use of mucoadhesive coatings.
 The coating may be formulated to adhere to a specific mucosa, enabling both systemic and targeted local administration.
 Tablets are generally taken enterally, as the size and stiffness of the form results in poor patient compliance when administered through other routes.

 Patches

 In general, patches consist of three separate layers that contribute and control the release of medicine.
 The outer impermeable backing layer controls the direction of release and reduces drug loss away from the site of contact.
 It also protects the other layers and acts as a mechanical support.
 The middle reservoir layer holds the drug and is tailored to provide the specified dosage.
 The final inner layer consists of the mucoadhesive, allowing the patch to adhere to the specified mucosa.

+Creams

+Creams are semi-solid dosage forms that are particularly effective for mucosal application due to their ease of spreadability and patient comfort.
+While traditional water-based creams often suffer from rapid leakage and short residence times, modern mucoadhesive formulations incorporate specialized polymers to enhance attachment to the mucosal surface.

+A significant advancement in this area is the development of anhydrous (water-free) self-emulsifying bases.
+These bases remain stable during storage but transform into a mucoadhesive emulsion upon contact with physiological fluids.
+This mechanism significantly reduces leakage and prolongs the drug's contact time with the tissue, making them ideal for vaginal or buccal delivery.
+Furthermore, anhydrous systems can accommodate a broader range of both hydrophilic and lipophilic active pharmaceutical ingredients (APIs) while offering improved chemical stability compared to traditional aqueous creams.

 Gels

 As a liquid or semisolid dosage, gels are typically used where a solid form would affect the patient's comfort.
 As a trade-off, conventional gels have poor retention rates.
 This results in unpredictable losses of the drug, as the non-solid dosage is unable to maintain its position at the site of administration.
 Mucoadhesives increase retention by dynamically increasing the viscosity of the gel after application.
 This allows the gel to effectively administer the drug at the local site while maintaining the comfort of the patient.